 Both of these Wi-Fi solutions come with an optional mobile app and a full web interface.
 I prefer those of the Netgear, however, because there are more things to do.
-The Netgear also support Armor protection if you're willing to opt for a $70/year subscription.
+The Netgear also supports Armor protection if you're willing to opt for a $70/year subscription.

 I tested both of these solutions (as well as all others) in a wireless setup, and you'll note the Orbi Satellite unit edged out the Linksys's quite significantly thanks to its strong, dedicated backhaul.

-As a single router, though, the Linksys generally did better, likely because its fast 2.4Gbps 5GHz band was available to clients.
+As a single router, the Linksys generally did better, likely because its fast 2.4Gbps 5GHz band was available to clients.
 This band of the Orbi worked permanently as the dedicated backhaul.

 If you choose to use either in a wired setup, expect the satellite units' performance to be the same as their respective routers'.
 In this case, the Linksys would be a clear winner.

 By the way, the Velop did well in my testing when hosting external storage devices -- each of its hardware units can handle one, as you can find here.
 Again, you won't find this feature in the Orbi since it has no USB port.

 Practical, well-designed mobile app